brett-olsen/C64-Bridge-Project/README.md

 - Raspberry Pi OS Lite (32-bit) (see https://www.raspberrypi.com/software/operating-systems/)<br>
 When flashing the Pi OS be sure to set the following:<br>
-- Device - If asked, choose the correct device, in this case a Raspberry Pi Zero 2W
+- Device - If asked, choose the correct device, in this case a Raspberry Pi Zero 2 W
 - If the flashing app has the option, you may need to choose other OS or choose the image you downloaded, again ensure it is the Pi OS Lite 32-bit
 - Hostname: PiZero2W (choose your own, this is what I chose and will be referred to herein)<br>
 - Enable: SSH (if asked, I used password authentication)<br>
-- Configure Wi-Fi with a SSID/password, set your country<br>
+- Configure Wi-Fi with an SSID/password, set your country<br>
 - Set a username/password<br><br>
 When the flashing of the Pi OS image has completed, insert the SD card and power on the Pi.<br><br>

-**2) Getting the Pi Zero 2W Running**<br>
+**2) Getting the Pi Zero 2 W Running**<br>
-Note: First boot of the Pi Zero 2W may take some time, be patient =)<br><br>
+Note: First boot of the Pi Zero 2 W may take some time, be patient =)<br><br>
-Find the IP address of the PI Zero from your router, or if mDNS works SSH into your Pi Zero
+Find the IP address of the Pi Zero from your router, or if mDNS works SSH into your Pi Zero
 ```
 ssh <user>@PiZero2W.local
 # or